 Al-Maany (Arabic-Arabic) – This is the dictionary I resort to when even the above one fails.
 This is an Arabic only dictionary.
 This is only useful if you know Arabic to a certain extent, otherwise, it may not be very helpful.
 The best feature of this dictionary is that you do not need to know the root.
 You just type in the word and it will give you the root with its definition in Arabic.
 I use this dictionary all the time to find roots of words so that I can look them up in Al-Mawrid or Al-Maany (Arabic-English).
 There is an Android app for it.
 The app is partial, the website has more words.
 There is a feature in the app that takes you directly to the website to look it up if the app doesn’t find it.

-Verb-Ace-Pro – This is a good dictionary if your willing to pay for it.
+Verb-Ace-Pro – This is a good dictionary if you’re willing to pay for it.
 It offers a trial period.
 I stopped using it once my trial was over because of the other dictionaries above but it’s a good tool.
 The key feature of it is that you can download it onto your desktop and just copy and paste words and get the translation.
 You can also just highlight words in Arabic on websites and it gives you the translations for them.
 It does the same for English websites to translate words into Arabic.
 It’s kind of like Google Translate but only that it is more accurate in translation of words.
 I don’t recall it being able to do complete sentences.
 It only focuses on individual words.
 There is also a free Android app available for this software which I use a lot and actually prefer over the desktop version!

 Arabic Almanac – Intermediate and advanced level students will appreciate this page.
-It allows searching in Hans Wehr, Lane’s Lexicon and J. G. Hava all on a single page, 20 root based arabic dictionaries in 6 different languages.
+It allows searching in Hans Wehr, Lane’s Lexicon and J. G. Hava all on a single page, 20 root based Arabic dictionaries in 6 different languages.
 It is great for doing research into Arabic words.